habash2125/Heart-disease-diagnosis/README.txt

-﻿I'd be glad to create a comprehensive README for your GitHub repository that builds upon the information you've provided:
-Project: Heart Disease Diagnosis System
-Description
 This project implements a heart disease diagnosis system using a machine-learning model built with Python.
 It offers a user-friendly web interface for interactive prediction, leveraging the strengths of Streamlit for the frontend and FastAPI for the backend.
 Docker ensures seamless deployment and containerization.
 Key Technologies
 * Frontend: Streamlit